-I’m a robotics engineer currently leading engineering and product teams at K-Scale Labs (YC W24).
-I’ve worked on and led projects in mechanical, electrical, design, software, ML, marketing, and manufacturing.
+I’m currently the Co-Founder of Gradient Robotics.
+I’m a robotics engineer and led engineering and product teams at K-Scale Labs (YC W24).
+I’ve worked on projects in mechanical, electrical, design, software, ML, marketing, and manufacturing.

 My personal mission is to solve some of the biggest problems in the world, including: